pulse2percept/pulse2percept/CONTRIBUTING.rst

 5. Go to GitHub and `submit a pull request`_:

-    1. Click on "compare across forks" at the top of the page.
+    1. Click on "compare & pull request" at the top of the page.

     2. Choose "pulse2percept/pulse2percept" as the base repository and "master" as the base branch.